 Shareholders also may e-mail the Board at directors@wal-mart.com.
-Any communications to the Independent Directors may be e-mailed to independentdirectors@wal-mart.com.
-Communications with the Non-Management Directors may be e-mailed to nonmanagementdirectors@wal-mart.com, and communications with individual directors should be addressed to the full name of the director as listed in this proxy statement followed by "@wal-mart.com."
+Any communications to the Independent Directors may be e-mailed to independent directors@wal-mart.com, and communications with the Non-Management Directors may be e-mailed to nonmanagement directors@wal-mart.com, and communications with individual directors should be addressed to the full name of the director as listed in this proxy statement followed by "@wal-mart.com."
 For example, shareholders may e-mail S. Robson Walton, Chairman, by e-mailing srobsonwalton@wal-mart.com.